ankitadasz/CPP/Functionn/GlobalVsLocalVariable.md

+# Local and Global Variables

-local variables are declared inside the function where as global variable are declared outside the function when the function is terminated the local variable also get terminated but the global variable doesnot
+- **Local variables** are declared inside a function, whereas **global variables** are declared outside the function.
+- When a function is terminated, the local variables are also terminated, but the global variables are not.

+## Scope and Variable Increment

-suppose you have declared a global variable g andd you do have a local variable g so suppose you increment th variable which variable will increment the variable which is nearest to the scope will got increment means the local variable will got incremented
+- Suppose you have declared a global variable `g` and also have a local variable `g`.
+- If you increment the variable `g` inside the function, **the local variable will be incremented**.
+- This happens because **the variable nearest to the current scope is accessed first**, meaning the local variable takes precedence.